-Energy Therapy, also called energy psychotherapy, seeks to restore balance and flow of energy using integrative treatment that supposedly provides quicker and more effective results than singular methods.
-Energy Therapists attempt to clear energy pathways through psychological acupuncture, hypnosis and ancient calming and balancing methods, which prepare the way for traditional psychotherapy.
+Energy therapy, also called energy psychotherapy, seeks to restore balance and flow of energy using an integrative treatment that is believed to provide quicker and more effective results than singular methods.
+Energy therapists attempt to clear energy pathways through psychological acupuncture, hypnosis and ancient calming and balancing methods, which prepare the way for traditional psychotherapy.

-Energy Therapy is used to treat anxiety, depression, addiction and phobias and has been used to treat Post Traumatic Stress Disorder, which practitioners believe results from stuck energy, according to the National Center for Complementary and Alternative Medicine, www.nccam.nih.gov.
+Energy therapy is used to treat anxiety, depression, addiction and phobias.
+It has also been used to treat Post Traumatic Stress Disorder, which practitioners believe results from stuck energy, according to the National Center for Complementary and Alternative Medicine.

 Becoming an Energy Therapist

-Upon successful completion of a postgraduate degree, those interested in practicing Energy Therapy can obtain the necessary additional education and certification from the Association of Comprehensive Energy Psychology,www.energypsych.org, a nonprofit organization of licensed mental health professionals dedicated to energy psychology.
-Aspiring practitioners learn how to discover blockages in clients' chakras, and how to enable the free flow of energy,
+Upon successful completion of a postgraduate degree, those interested in practicing energy therapy can obtain the necessary additional education and certification from the Association of Comprehensive Energy Psychology, a nonprofit organization of licensed mental health professionals dedicated to energy psychology.
+Aspiring practitioners learn how to discover blockages in clients' chakras and how to enable the free flow of energy.

 Related to Energy Therapist Career Information

 - Recently Updated